fikayo-sanni/ductape-docs/docs/quotas/overview.md

 ## Using Quotas in Features

-Reference quotas in your feature workflows to enforce limits:
+Reference quotas in your feature features to enforce limits:

 ```typescript
 import { FeatureEventTypes, DataTypes } from '@ductape/sdk/types';